 We completed a randomized, placebo-controlled, double-blind, dose-confirmation Phase 2 clinical trial of INOpulse for PH-COPD in July 2014.
 We have received results from this trial, and we are planning further Phase 2 testing in 2016 to demonstrate the potential benefit of INOpulse on exercise capacity.
-We received health authority approval in Belgium and plan to enroll the first patient in the third quarter of 2016.
+We received health authority approval in Belgium and enrolled the first patient in October 2016.